Converting a Word Document to ASCII Text - the Long Method

 - Select File > Save As, and then

-Text Documents selected as the "File of Type" or as "Save as Type"
+- (In Notepad), "Text Documents (*.txt) selected as the "File of Type" or as "Save as Type"

 About the author...

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.